ganrad/ocp-fis2-po/README.md

 ### Swagger API

-The documentation for the REST API's exposed by this Purchase Order application can be accessed by using the _context-path_ `purchase/api-doc`, e.g.:
+The documentation for the REST API's exposed by this Purchase Order FIS application can be accessed by using the _context-path_ `purchase/api-doc`, e.g.:

 - http://<hostname_route_url>/purchase/api-doc